 Live, in-person conversations can be both captioned and translated – making this an important tool for group conversations and one-on-one chats.
 The Translator app is also an essential tool for study abroad students who are learning the local language.

-The Translator app's conversation feature helps English language learners, deaf, or hard-of-hearing students better communicate with one another in class or for one-on-one chats.
+The Translator app's multi-device conversation feature helps English language learners, deaf, or hard-of-hearing students better communicate with one another in class or for one-on-one chats.

 Use the microphone or split-screen microphone to translate between two languages using a single device.
 The split-screen mic can be found by tapping the green microphone button.